These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 3. Shopify’s Ecommerce Expert Program

-Shopify partners have access to a dedicated partner dashboard to manage referrals, view commission payments, find resources, and submit Shopify Plus leads.
-Shopify Experts are listed in a public directory on their site.
-Shopify also offers generous referral commissions, paying out 20% of the referred customer’s monthly subscription fees for the life of their subscription.
+Additionally, it’s worth noting that Shopify also offers generous referral commissions, paying out 20% of the referred customer’s monthly subscription fees for the life of their subscription.
 App and theme developers also earn between 50-80% of one-time sales or subscription fees from sales of their products.

 Key Takeaway: Comprehensive documentation on your product takes effort, but helps your partners integrate easily with your product.